Abhizz-b/fake_news_detector/README.md

 ---

-Built solo, end to end , from the fact-checking pipeline to the UI.
+Built solo, end to end , from the fact checking pipeline to the UI.

 ⭐ If this project helps you, a star would mean a lot.